 It is generally believed that the emotional attachment in a rebound relationship is less than that of a regular one.
 At the same time, there could be lots of intimacy because you subconsciously might try to make up for the lack of an emotional bond by being intimate.

-Instead on the usual intense romantic sparks that fly off in the beginning of any relationship, sex may be seen as an outlet for emotions in a rebound relationship.
+Instead of the usual intense romantic sparks that fly off at the beginning of any relationship, sex may be seen as an outlet for emotions in a rebound relationship.